AnthonyASanchez/Gitopia/Production/README.md

 ### How?
 Getting into the niddy griddy of how it works.<br/>
 You have a master node that controls traffic flow to worker nodes routing traffic through K8s API.
+### Kubernetes Deployment
+In order to deploy an application you need to specify a 'Deployment Configuration'.
+Once this is defined the master controller will schedule the release to individual nodes in cluster. <br/>
+Then a 'Kubernetes Deployment Controller' (KDC) will moniter the instances the application was deployed on.
+The KDC is then able to replace failing nodes with other working ones.
+Which is much better than DevOps having to manually deply another node.<br/>